syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ---
-title: Create and edit Charts in PowerPoint files |Syncfusion|
+title: Create and edit Charts in PowerPoint files | Syncfusion
-description: Working with Charts in PowerPoint Presentation
+description: Working with Charts in PowerPoint Presentation.
+Essential Presentation facilitates you to create and edit charts in PowerPoint files.
 platform: file-formats
 control: Presentation
 documentation: UG
 ---
-# Working with Charts
+# Working with charts using various operations

 ## Creating a Chart from scratch